jtonynet/cine-catalogo/README.md

 <a id="event-storming"></a>
 ## :umbrella: Event Storming Diagram:

-In November 2023, we conducted event modeling for this project and other parts of 'cineTicket' (Thanx for the help, [marciovmartins](https://github.com/marciovmartins)).
+In November 2023, we conducted event modeling for this project and other parts of CineTicket (Thanx for the help, [marciovmartins](https://github.com/marciovmartins)).
 We held an extensive remote Event Storming session with the goal of mapping events, commands, aggregates, and their relationships.

 You can follow part of our findings on [YouTube](https://www.youtube.com/watch?v=6nEbm71Vc3w) in PT-BR.